aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 - `volumeType` : `gp2` or `gp3` [general purpose](https://aws.amazon.com/ebs/general-purpose/) EBS type.
 Default is `gp3`

 Backup
 - `enableBackup` : EC2 data protection with [AWS Backup](https://aws.amazon.com/backup/).
-There are charges associated with using this service as listed at [AWS Backup pricing](https://aws.amazon.com/backup/pricing) page.
+Associated charges are listed on [AWS Backup pricing](https://aws.amazon.com/backup/pricing) page.
 Default is `No`
 - `scheduleExpression` : start time of backup using [CRON expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).
 Default is 1 am daily
 - `scheduleExpressionTimezone` : timezone in which the schedule expression is set.
 Default is `Etc/UTC`
 - `deleteAfterDays` :  number of days after backup creation that a recovery point is deleted.
 Default is `35`